ruihuangdev/Web-Dev-Projects/README.md

 **Regex**: Python, Regular Expressions

 Ongoing but probably won't get to it.
-Learned regex through other mediums.
+Learned regex through other projects.

 ---